Endoscopic Improvement Video Transcript

 VO: I thought the only goals for treating my Crohn’s were symptom relief and remission.

-SUPER GRAPHIC: My treatment goals:
+SUPER GRAPHIC:

 • symptom relief